feroldi/ricing/README.md

 I don't have a summary yet, but I'll provide one once this book gets some more pages.

+## More file formats

+In case Markdown won't do it, you can generate other formats by just running `make` in the repository directory.
+By default, it generates HTML files, and the result is placed at `build/html/`.

+    $ make
+    PD  chapter1/item2.md build/html/chapter1/item2.html
+    PD  chapter1/item3.md build/html/chapter1/item3.html
+    ...

+You can choose whatever format `pandoc` accepts.
+For example, if you want man-pages instead of html, just change the `OUT` variable:

+    $ make OUT=man
+    PD  chapter1/item2.md build/man/chapter1/item2.man
+    ...

+Note that these files will be placed at their respective folder, which has the format as its directory name.

 ## Donating

 I hadn't thought of profiting from it, but someone asked me if there